 Step 3.
 Use a pastry cutter or fork to cut the oil into the dry ingredients.

 Step 5.
-Add the blueberries to the bowl and mix them in carefully as to not smash them.
+Add the blueberries to the bowl and carefully mix them in to avoid smashing them.
 It may be easier to fold the blueberries in by hand.